simonmichael/hledger/hledger-web/hledger-web.1.md

 The journal file is `~/.hledger.journal`, `$LEDGER_FILE`, or another file specified with -f.
 For more about the format, see hledger(1) or hledger_journal(5).

+By default, hledger-web starts the web app in "transient mode" and also opens it in your default web browser if possible.
+In this mode the web app will keep running for as long as you have it open in a browser window, and will exit after two minutes of inactivity (no requests and no browser windows viewing it).

+With `--server`, it starts the web app in non-transient mode and logs requests to the console.
+Typically when running hledger web as part of a website you'll want to use `--base-url` to set the protocol/hostname/port/path to be used in hyperlinks.
+The `--file-url` option allows static files to be served from a different url, eg for better caching or cookie-less serving.

+You can use `--port` to listen on a different TCP port, eg if you are running multiple hledger-web instances.
+This need not be the same as the PORT in the base url.

+Note there is no built-in access control, so you will need to hide hledger-web behind an authenticating proxy (such as apache or nginx) if you want to restrict who can see and add entries to your journal.

+With journal and timelog files (but not CSV files, currently) the web app detects changes and will show the new data on the next request.
+If a change makes the file unparseable, hledger-web will show an error until the file has been fixed.

 # OPTIONS